zhilinh/Principles-of-Software-Construction/homework/4/4a/README.txt

-Change-player's-score tile: All players' score will rotate to the next player.
+Thought Steal: The owner of the special tile will change his/her score to be equal to the current player who triggered the special tile on board.
+(Inspired by Hearthstone)